-The Mission of the School of Nursing is to prepare qualified registered nurse professionals who enhance the quality of life for individuals, families, groups, and communities.
+The Mission of the Nursing Proram is to prepare qualified registered nurse professionals who enhance the quality of life for individuals, families, groups, and communities.

 Our Core Values

-As the School of Nursing moves forward with its mission, it is guided by the core values of Tusculum College and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
+As the Nursing Program moves forward with its mission, it is guided by the core values of Tusculum College and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
 The students, faculty, and staff will:

 - Communicate with integrity and act with ethical values and principles.